Simple Parallelism Without Data Races

 +val create : price:float -> mood:Mood.t -> t

-(At one point it also had a @@ portable
+(At one point it also had a @@ portable but we took it out by defaulting

-to portable
+to portable.)

-is implicitly assumed to
+Since Thing.t is now mutable_data, every Thing.t is implicitly assumed to

-be portable
+be portable.

 Any type variable can be given a kind, so we can write a version of

-that works for any mutable_data
+always_portable that works for any mutable_data type:

 let always_portable' (a : ('a : mutable_data) @ nonportable)